carltonlab/orthosearch/README.md

             pal2nal_codon_alignment_filtered
 ```

 This keeps all MMseqs searches intact and refreshes the manifest, filtered FASTAs, and filtered alignments with the new thresholds.
+To refresh everything for all queries, drop the target path (or use a glob) and keep the same `--forcerun` list.